business-science/tibbletime/README.md

 2. Partitioning an index column by time (like yearly, monthly, every 2 weeks, etc.) so that you can use `dplyr`'s grouped functionality to summarise and aggregate by time period.

 3. Changing the periodicity of a time-based tibble.
-This means changing from a daily dataset to a monthly or yearly dataset.
+This allows easily changing from a daily dataset to a monthly or yearly dataset.

 4. All functions were designed to support the pipe and to work with packages like `dplyr` and `tidyr`.
 Each function has also been designed to work with `dplyr::group_by()` allowing for powerful data manipulation.